otto-de/api-guidelines/api-guidelines/rest/resources/collection-resources/rules/must-use-plural-for-collection-resources.md

 ---
-type: MUST
 id: R100020
 ---

-# use plural for collection resources
+# MUST use plural for collection resources

 If a resource can be identified as a collection resource, such as `order`, use the plural for resource naming: